-Mongolian Beef is deemed to be the most popular Chinese restaurant take out dish in Australia and the United States.
-The dish is traditionally prepared using beef slices stir-fried with spring onion (scallions), ginger and garlic, in a savoury and pungent brown sauce made with soy sauce, rice wine, and thickened with corn starch mixture.
-Sometimes, capsicums (bell peppers), brown sugar, hoisin sauce or oyster sauce to Mongolian beef as ingredients.
+Many people consider Mongolian Beef as the most popular Chinese restaurant take out dish in Australia and the United States.
+Chef traditionally prepare Mongolian beef using beef slices.
+Stir-fried with spring onion (scallions), ginger and garlic, in a savoury and pungent brown sauce.
+They make the sauce with soy sauce, rice wine, and thickened with corn starch mixture.
+Sometimes, they will add capsicums (bell peppers), brown sugar, hoisin sauce or oyster sauce to Mongolian beef as ingredients.

 Origin of Mongolian Beef?

 Regardless of the name of this dish, Mongolian beef did not originate from Mongolia.
 In fact, they created Mongolian beef Taiwan.
 They have adapted Mongolian beef from Mongolian barbecue restaurants.
 Whereby, they serve a meat and vegetable dish stir fried on a hot iron griddle at really high temperature.
 Equally, Taiwanese chefs invented the Mongolian beef and Mongolian barbecue dishes.
 And they have no associations with Mongolian cuisine at all.

 Many people often use coconut aminos or coconut amino sauce as a healthier alternative to soy sauce.
 They mainly replace it in Asian dishes.
 Consequently, they made coconut aminos with coconut nectar or sap.
 Then aged by naturally fermenting it with added sea salt.
 Coconut aminos is not only a healthier replacement condiment with 70% less sodium and sweeter than standard soy sauce.
 It is also low calorie, low glycemic and allergy friendly.
 In addition, it is gluten free, soy free, non-GMO, paleo, kosher, vegan, certified organic and MSG free.